 Alternatively, if you’d like to take a preliminary stab at storyboards yourself, you could always download your own storyboard templates.

 All the artists on Jorgen’s List are qualified by Art Directors so the quality bar is high.
 There are approximately 100 vetted artists so far.
-You can browse samples and the availability of each artist before reaching out.
+You can browse samples and each artist's availability before reaching out.

-Production Hub is an entertainment specific site that includes about 1000 storyboard artists worldwide.
+Production Hub is an entertainment specific site that includes about 1,000 artists worldwide.
 Artist bios include online portfolios.
 It’s free to post a job on Production Hub.

-People Per Hour has around 500 storyboard artists listed.
+People Per Hour has hundreds of storyboard artists listed.
 You must provide a deposit to start hiring.
 The balance is held in escrow and fees are collected by PPH per transaction.
-People Per Hour also will help resolve issues if unsatisfied with the work.
+People Per Hour also will help resolve issues if you're unsatisfied with the work.